Dengyuemed/dengyuemed.github.io/_posts/2026-03-27-nmpa-vs-fda-drug-approval.md

 - Conditional Approval
 - Urgently Needed Overseas Drugs

-These pathways have significantly shortened timelines, especially in oncology.
+These pathways have significantly shortened timelines, especially in oncology and rare diseases.

 ---